1. Home

 Google touches more parts of our life than we realize, and the diversity of roles there is almost as broad as its diversity of thought.
 So, how do you create a Google resume to showcase your brand of thinking outside the box?

-This guide, along with our resume example and resume sample writing will cover the following:
+This guide, along with our Google resume example, will cover the following:

 How to write a Google resume

-As mentioned, there will be no unified Google resume as every applicant has their own secret sauce when they write a Google resume, but there are a number of common themes in every successful application.
+As mentioned, there will be no unified Google resume as every applicant has their own secret sauce, but there are a number of common themes in every successful application.
 Google tends to look beyond traditional metrics, and this is where you get noticed (or get sent the dreaded rejection letter).

 Expert tip